amoako-franque/mern-cli-gen/readme.md

 | `npm run test` | Executes Jest suites for both services |
 | `npm run lint` | Runs ESLint across the entire workspace |
 | `npm run docker:dev`| Starts the environment using Docker Compose |

 ---

+## Error Recovery System ⚠️

+If project generation fails at any stage, the CLI automatically cleans up all created files and directories to prevent partial or corrupted projects.

+### Automatic Cleanup

+Cleanup is triggered when:
+- Project generation fails
+- Template rendering errors occur
+- File system errors (permissions, disk space, etc.)
+- User interruption (Ctrl+C)
+- Validation failures after generation starts
+- Dependency installation failures (if auto-install enabled)

+### What Gets Cleaned

+- Entire project directory
+- Partial files created before the error
+- Partial directories created before the error

+### User Feedback

+When cleanup occurs, you'll see:
+- Clear error messages explaining what went wrong
+- Detailed context about what was being created
+- Helpful suggestions for resolving common issues
+- Summary of what was cleaned (number of files/directories removed)

+**Note:** If dependency installation fails, the project structure is preserved (as it was created successfully), and you'll receive instructions for manual installation.

+---

+## Features

+- **Automatic Cleanup** — Failed generations are automatically cleaned up
+- **Optimized Dependencies** — Faster installation with only essential packages
+- **Interactive Prompts** — User-friendly configuration flow
+- **Error Recovery** — Comprehensive error handling with helpful suggestions

+---